+- (i) In GENERAL.- This section shall not prevent or be construed to prevent the person from adding to the customer money, assets, and property required to be segregated under subparagraph (A), additional amounts of money, assets, or property from the account of the person as the person determines necessary to hold money, assets, or property equal to or in excess of the total digital asset obligations of the person. - (ii) Treatment as customer funds.- Any money, assets, or property deposited pursuant to clause (i) shall be considered customer property within the meaning of this subsection.

+(e) Compliance.-
-- (i) IN GENERAL.-This section shall not prevent or be construed to prevent the person from adding to the customer money, assets, and property required to be segregated under subparagraph (A), additional amounts of money, assets, or property from the account of the person as the person determines necessary to prevent the account of a customer from becoming under-segregated hold money, assets, or property equal to or in excess of the total digital asset obligations of the person. - (ii) Treatment as customer funds.-Any money, assets, or property deposited pursuant to clause (i) shall be considered customer property within the meaning of this subsection. - (e) Compliance and Enforcement.- - (1) In GENERAL.-A person who has filed a notice of intent to register under this section and is in compliance with this section shall not be subject to an enforcement action by the Securities and Exchange Commission for- - (A) listing or offering a digital asset deemed a security; or - (B) failing - be exempt from Securities and Exchange Commission rules and regulations pertaining to register registering as a national securities exchange, broker, dealer, or clearing agency, for activities related to a digital assets deemed a security asset. - (2) Noncompliance.-Paragraph (1) shall not apply if, after notice from the Commission and a reasonable opportunity to correct the deficiency, a person who has submitted a notice of intent to register is not in compliance with this section. - (3) Anti-fraud and anti-manipulation.-Paragraph (1) shall not be construed to limit any anti-fraud, anti-manipulation, anti-fraud, or false reporting enforcement authority of the Commission or Commission, the Securities and Exchange Commission, a registered futures association, or a national securities association. - (4) DELISTING.-Paragraph (1) shall not be construed to limit the authority of the Commission orand the Securities and Exchange Commission to jointly require a person to delist an asset for trading if the Commission orand the Securities and Exchange Commission determines that the listing is inconsistent with the Commodity Exchange Act, the securities laws (including regulations under those laws), or this Act. - (f) Final REGISTRATION.-

-- (1) In GENERAL.-A person may not file a notice of intent to register with the Commission after the Commission has finalized its rules for the registration of digital commodity exchanges, digital commodity brokers, or digital commodity dealers, as appropriate. - (2) Transition to final registration.- - (A) Ongoing deferral for entities registered with the Commission.-Subsection (e)(1) shall continue to apply to a person who has submitted a notice of intent to register while the person is registered with the Commission as a digital commodity exchange, a digital commodity broker, or a digital commodity dealer, as appropriate. - (B) End of deferral.-
+- (1) In GENERAL.- A person who has filed a notice of intent to register under this section and is in compliance with this section shall be exempt from Securities and Exchange Commission rules and regulations pertaining to registering as a national securities exchange, broker, dealer, or clearing agency, for activities related to a digital asset deemed a security. - (2) Noncompliance.- Paragraph (1) shall not apply if, after notice from the Commission and a reasonable opportunity to correct the deficiency, a person who has submitted a notice of intent to register is not in compliance with this section. - (3) Anti-fraud and anti-manipulation.- Paragraph (1) shall not be construed to limit any anti-fraud, anti-manipulation, or false reporting enforcement authority of the Commission or Commission, the Securities and Exchange Commission, a registered futures association, or a national securities association. - (4) Delisting.- Paragraph (1) shall not be construed to limit the authority of the Commission and the Securities and Exchange Commission to jointly require a person to delist an asset for trading if the Commission and the Securities and Exchange Commission determines that the listing is inconsistent with the Commodity Exchange Act, the securities laws (including regulations under those laws), or this Act. - (f) Final REGISTRATION.- - (1) In GENERAL.- A person may not file a notice of intent to register with the Commission after the Commission has finalized its rules for the registration of digital commodity exchanges, digital commodity brokers, or digital commodity dealers, as appropriate. - (2) Transition to Final registration.- Subsection (e)(1) shall not apply to a person who has submitted a notice of intent to register if- - (A) the Commission- - (i) determines that the person has failed to comply with the requirements of this section; or - (ii) denies the application of the person to register; or - (B) the digital commodity exchange, digital commodity broker, or digital commodity dealer that filed a notice of intent to register failed to apply for registration as such with the Commission within 180 days after the effective date of the final rules of the Commission for the registration of digital commodity exchanges, digital commodity brokers, or digital commodity dealers, as appropriate.